rpushkar9/careerday/backend/README.md

-# CareerMatch Backend
+# CareerDay Backend

-This directory contains the migrated Python backend engines from the original CareerMatch project.
+This directory contains the recommendation engine for CareerDay.

 ## Structure